 • Use the map legend editing tools to cater to your audience.
 Your map should speak your audience’s language

 In general, a chaotic map presentation that misses the mark means you won’t be asked back.
 A clean and simple map presentation that delivers the desired message(s) makes you look like a reliable authority.
 Maps are data visualizations.
 Maps clarify concepts through geographic display.

-Embed Your Map Views in PowerPoint Slide Shows
+Embed Your Map Views in PowerPoint or Visme Slide Shows

 Slide shows are effective ways to communicate business plans.
 Your map may show sales results, it may add value to strategic planning meetings, or it could show market statistics in support of product development plans.
 There are many reasons your boss wants a map.
 Slide shows, like PowerPoint, allow you to present map views in stages.
 Take advantage of this by building one to six map views that tell a developing story.